marcos4503/backend-response-builder/README.md

 <h3>Linking an instanced Object to a Primitive variable</h3>

-As stated earlier, an instanced Object will not appear in your PHP API response until it is bound to a variable.
+As stated earlier, an instanced Object will not appear in your PHP API response until it is linked to a variable.

 To link an instantiated Object to a Primitive variable, it must be of type `OBJECT`.
 Then, you must use the `LinkObjectToVariablePrimitive()` method.
 When calling this method you must pass the variable name and the reference to the instantiated object.